haiyuan-yu-lab/NetFlow3D/README.md

 - `{job_name}`_subnetworks.txt

-	This is a tab-separated file containing the subnetworks identified by Net3D.
+	This is a tab-separated file containing the subnetworks with strong internal interconnectivity identified by Net3D.
 The first line is a header.
 Two columns are present:
 	1. Subnetwork_genes
 	2. Subnetwork_size